brunorijsman/flashcard/README.md

   * Fast learning cycle, enabled by fast response times and keyboard short-cuts.

 Planned end-user features:
-* Chose a topic to study and ask only questions from the selected topic (currently the topic can be selected, the it does not influence which questions are asked)
+* Chose a topic to study and ask only questions from the selected topic (currently the topic can be selected, but it does not yet influence which questions are asked)
 * Store question coverage history.
 For each question, keep track of:
   * How often the question was asked.
   * How often the answer was known and how often not.